koyo-miyamura/macrow_ex/README.md

 ## Format

-When you do not want to format DSL provided by MacrowEx, try to write as follows.
+When you do not want to format DSL provided by MacrowEx, try to write in your `.formatter.exs` as follows.

 ```elixir
 [